handsontable/handsontable/docs/content/guides/columns/column-filter.md

       className: 'htCenter',
     },
   ],
-  // enable the column menu, but only with the filter menu items
+  // enable the column menu, but display only the filter menu items
   dropdownMenu: ['filter_by_condition', 'filter_by_value', 'filter_action_bar'],
   // enable filtering
   filters: true,